Customer service secret weapon: Hybrid chatbot

 Conclusion: a hybrid chatbot significantly improves customer service

-Machines are useful and efficient: responding to many frequent , time consuming demands and personalising answers using user context.
+Machines are useful and efficient: responding to many frequent, time consuming demands and personalizing answers using user context.

 Humans are at heart of the technology and service: understanding the complex problems of other humans.